consulthys/ElastiXray/README.md

 Options

-  -c, --cluster string   The Elasticsearch cluster to connect to
+  -c, --cluster string   The Elasticsearch cluster to connect to (e.g. `https://user:pass@localhost:9200`)
-  -a, --ca string        The path to the root CA certificate of your cluster
+  -a, --ca string        The path to the root CA certificate of your cluster (needed when using self-generated certificates)
   -x, --index string     The index of the document to analyze
   -i, --id string        The ID of the document to analyze
   -f, --format string    The output format (console, json, yaml)